About the company

 or other intermediaries but only accepts bookings via the webpage or directly by

-money shall be used to set up social projects which support local people in the
+contacting Juvenal.
+The company uses extra revenue, to set up social projects which support local people in the

 mountains.
 We offer a variety of treks and city tours in Cusco with professional

-bilingual (Spanish and English) staff.
+trilingual (Quechua, Spanish and English) staff.

 About Juvenal Iturriaga